 This article appeared in the October 2016 issue of Acres U.S.A.

 Gary Zimmer and Leilani Zimmer-Durand are the authors of Advancing Biological Farming, a sequel to Gary’s earlier book, The Biological Farmer, both published by Acres U.S.A.
-Gary is also an organic dairy farmer, an accomplished speaker, a sought-after farm consultant and president of Midwestern BioAg, a biological farming products and services company.
+Gary is also an organic dairy farmer, an accomplished speaker throughout the country, including at Acres U.S.A. events, a sought-after farm consultant and previously the president of Midwestern BioAg, a biological farming products and services company.

-Leilani has written extensively about biological farming and runs training courses for farmers and farming consultants on the principles of biological farming at Midwestern BioAg where she serves as vice president of education initiatives.
+Leilani has written extensively about biological farming, and spoken at the Acres U.S.A.
+Eco-Ag Conference.
+She previously ran training courses for farmers and farming consultants on the principles of biological farming at Midwestern BioAg where she served as vice president of education initiatives.